MinaPecheux/Advent-Of-Code/2019/Javascript/README.md

 #### Answers
 **Part I: 3716293 • Part II: 6429**

+> Day 2 relies on the Intcode interpreter that is implemented in the ``utils/intcode.js`` file.

+This problem is an opportunity to talk about *mutability* in Javascript.
+We are making use of the Intcode interpreter for the first time and we need to pass it the code to execute (which is stored as a list of integers).
+In my ``IntcodeProgram`` class, this program is turned into an object.
+This allows me to make a new "version" of the inputs that is independent from the initial list that I feed the instance so that it isn't touched by the code.

-This problem is an opportunity to talk about **mutability** in Javascript: in this solution, I extensively use the fact that ``Array``s are mutable in Javascript.
-This means that even if they are passed as parameters to functions, the variables still point to the same address in memory and can therefore be modified directly.
+Mutable variables are variables that, even if they are passed as parameters to functions, still point to the same address in memory and can therefore be modified directly.

 On the other hand, [primitive values](https://developer.mozilla.org/en-US/docs/Glossary/primitive) (``string``, ``number``, ``bigint``, ``boolean``, ``null``, ``undefined``, and ``symbol``) cannot be modified after being created.
 If you want to change the value, you need to reassign the variable to a brand new value in memory.

-For example, in the ``processInputs()`` function, I directly touch the ``inputs`` Array that is passed as a parameter as I execute the Intcode program.
+For example, in the ``processInputs()`` function, I pass the ``inputs`` list to my Intcode program so that it makes its own copy of it.

-Hence the need to "copy" the inputs before running them through any processing code!
+If I removed this transformation, I would need to "copy" the inputs before running them through any processing code!

 > For more info on immutability in Javascript, you can check out [Mozilla's reference](https://developer.mozilla.org/en-US/docs/Glossary/Mutable) on the word "Mutable" (Aug.
 2019).